Ninja-Vikash/HTML-Mastery-Guide/README.md

 ## CHAPTERS :
 ### <a href="https://github.com/Ninja-Vikash/HTML/tree/main/CHAPTER%200%20-%20Installation">Installation process of VS Code</a>
+Step-by-step process of how to install VS code on PCs, What settings should be enabled

 |        Chapter        |                Description                |        Redirect Link🔗        |
 |    :----:             |                  :----                    |            :----:           |